Creating Conditions in Word

 The following procedure provides an example of how to create conditions in Microsoft Word source documents using Microsoft Word 2003.
 Steps for creating conditions in Microsoft Word may be different in other versions of Microsoft Word.

 To create a condition in a Microsoft Word source document

 Open Microsoft Word.

 Ensure that the WebWorks Transit Menu for Microsoft Word is installed on your computer and initialized.
-For more information, see “Working with the WebWorks Transit Menu for Word” on page 194.
+For more information, see “Working with the WebWorks Transit Menu for Word”.

 In your Microsoft Word source document, on the WebWorks menu, click Conditions.

 In the Type field, type a name for the condition.

 For example, if you want to create a condition for content that you want to display in only online content, type OnlineOnly.
 If you want to create a condition for content that you want to display in only printed content, type PrintOnly.

 If you want the content the condition is applied to hidden in Microsoft Word, select the Hidden check box.